Discover more options with open source on Azure

 Extend your cloud investment and experience the cloud, first class

 One in four Azure virtual machines run Linux.
 Why?
 Because Azure supports the open source technologies millions of you already rely on and trust.Try it for free

 Enjoy more choices in the cloud

 With Azure, you have choices.
-Choices that help you maximize your existing investments.
-Get support for infrastructure as a service (IaaS) on Linux and Java and PHP Web application platforms.
+Choices which help you maximise your existing investments.
+Get support for infrastructure as a service (IaaS) on Linux, Java and PHP Web application platforms.
 Develop and test your Linux and open source components in Azure.
-You bring the tools you love and skills you already have, and run virtually any application, using your data source, with your operating system, on your device.
+You bring the tools you love and skills you already have and run virtually any application, using your data source, with your operating system, on your device.

 Choose from flexible pricing options

-Add value with technologies that work well with each other
+Add value with technologies which work well with each other

-Complement what you’ve already built by using Azure.
+Complement what you have already built by using Azure.
 Augment your open source application with identity and access management through Azure Active Directory, or cloud-powered insights through Azure Data Lake Analytics.
 Connect your SharePoint sites with PHP portals.
 Run Linux batch processes to support your .NET applications.
-And tap a growing ecosystem of open source solutions available from Azure Marketplace that enable rapid deployment in the cloud.
+And tap a growing ecosystem of open source solutions available from Azure Marketplace which enable rapid deployment in the cloud.